5/11/2020

 Drew Marsh

 Yes.
 So I'll address the costs so far.
 So I think there's kind of two buckets of costs that we're looking at.
 Some are incident response costs.
-And those include things like, you know, more PP&E, hand sanitizer, masks, and things like that.
-There's also cleaning costs associated with that.
-And then costs associated with, you know, moving people around and things like that.
+And those include things like more PPE, hand sanitizer, masks, and things like that.
+There's also cleaning costs associated with that and then costs associated with moving people around and things like that.
 Those types of dollars at this point are fairly limited.
-We expect them to, for the year, to be somewhere in the $15 million range right now.
-And we've incurred less than half of that so far.
+We expect them for the year to be somewhere in the $15 million range right now. and we've incurred less than half of that so far.
 We're anticipating as we get back to work there will be more cleaning costs, for example, and more PP&E that we have to provide over the course of the year.
-The other bucket of costs is related to potential VAT debt expense.
-And VAT is, we haven't incurred anything of that nature to date, and we probably won't for a while.
-But those are the kind of, those costs we would expect to incur as well.
-In terms of the magnitude of that, you know, historically we've seen about $25 million of VAT debt expense.
-And we have, in past experiences like 2008, 2009 financial crisis, or Katrina, Rita, that kind of environment, we've seen anywhere from $10 to $20 million of incremental VAT debt expense in a year.
+The other bucket of costs is related to potential bad debt expense, and that is we haven't incurred anything of that nature to date, and we probably won't for a while, but those costs we would expect to incur later.
+In terms of the magnitude of that, historically we've seen about $25 million of bad debt expense.
+And we have in past experiences like 2008, 2009 financial crisis or Katrina, Rita, that kind of environment, we've seen anywhere from $10 to $20 million of incremental bad debt expense in a year.
 Of course, this could be a little bit worse than that.
 And we're working hard to make sure that we mitigate that.
-Leo mentioned new payment plans, working to make sure that our customers have access to LIHEAP funds and information on how to access the Paycheck Protection Program.
-And as I also mentioned in my remarks, we're trying to accelerate some future regulatory liability payments due today to try and mitigate some of those impacts on customer bills.
-So all of that plays into trying to make sure that customer bills are as low as possible to mitigate what the VAT debt expense might ultimately be as well.
+Leo mentioned new payment plans.
+We're working to make sure that our customers have access to LIHEAP funds and information on how to access the Paycheck Protection Program.
+And as I also mentioned in my remarks, we're trying to accelerate some future regulatory liability payments to today to try and mitigate some of those impacts on customer bills.
+So all of that plays into trying to make sure that customer bills are as low as possible to mitigate what the bad debt expense might ultimately be as well.

 speaker

 Got it.
 Thank you.
-And then just, you know, you guys, last question, you guys always have some, you know, really good insight into your customer trends, right?
+And then just, you know, you guys, last question, you guys always have some really good insight into your customer trends, right?
 How much growth do you see being deferred from 20?
-The new assumptions call out 21 and beyond this potential economic impact as a headwind.
-You know, are you quantifying 21 versus just being slightly lower?
-And assuming this backdrop is more protracted versus kind of your own internal planning assumptions, do you have these incremental levers like today's cost cuts to mitigate or could that start to pressure your growth guide maybe through capex or furlough and maybe become secondary in nature?
+The new assumptions call out 21 and beyond as potential economic impact as a headwind.
+Are you quantifying 21 versus just being slightly lower?
+And assuming this backdrop is more protracted versus kind of your own internal planning assumptions, Do you have these incremental levers like today's cost cuts to mitigate, or could that start to pressure your growth guide, maybe through CapEx referrals that may become secondary in nature?
 I mean, it sounded like from Leo's comments, you guys are very confident around the plan.
-So I just want to, you know, under the assumption this is more protracted, do you see any kind of concerns around growth capex, 5% to 7% or you have enough levers that you're disposal, I guess?
+So I just want to, you know, under the assumption this is more protracted, do you see any kind of concerns around growth CapEx, 5% to 7%, or you have enough levers at your disposal, I guess?

 speaker